 So, in short, if a website still uses basic HTTP with no SSL, it will be even easier for its users to see that.

-SSL protects the flow of data between the website and the user.
-No one in the middle can eavesdrop and collect the data.
+SSL (Secure Sockets Layer) is a protocol that guarantees full anonymity of the page visitor.
+SSL certificates protect the flow of data between the website and the user.
+No one in the middle can sneak in and collect the data.

 Information including email addresses, password, personal information, or even stuff like credit card numbers and bank logins gets a layer of crucial protection.